nodeSolidServer/node-solid-server/README.md

 ##### Advanced

 You can integrate ldnode in your existing express app, by mounting the ldnode app on a specific path using `lnode(opts)`.
+Have a look at see [further examples](https://github.com/linkeddata/ldnode/tree/master/examples)

 ```javascript
 var ldnode = require('ldnode')